notifi-network/notifi-network.github.io/docs/alert-trigger/node-client/index.md

 ## publishFusionMessage

+To [publish messages to your topic](https://github.com/notifi-network/notifi-sdk-ts/tree/main/packages/notifi-node-sample#send-a-fusion-broadcast-message-ap-v2-using-http-post), you can now use the LOGIN_TOKEN obtained above, along with the FusionEventId that identifies the topic.
 The variable `healthValue` varies by dapp, and it’s used in conjunction with `VALUE_THRESHOLD` filters.
 The user subscribes to a `DIRECT_PUSH` source with the `VALUE_THRESHOLD` filter, specifying a threshold in the alert filter